Tables are used to display tabular data on a page, such as a reference chart. Tables can be added to your content using the WYSIWYG.

 - Click on the Table menu in the toolbar

 - Hover over the table toolthen hover over the boxes to specify initial number of columns and rows (see example); click to finalize selection

 - Populate table cells with data; follow additional guidance below

 Hover over the initial number of columns and rows to create the table; you may modify the number of columns and rows as you build the table.

-After inserting a table, a selection of tools will display below the table for additional adjustments.
+After inserting a table, a selection of tools will display near the table for additional adjustments.
 If changing the number of rows or columns, place your cursor in a cell closest to where the change should take place.